armum/web-armum/server.md

 ## Setup
-Very basic server setup guide for anyone that wants to have their own
+Very basic server setup guide for anyone that prefers to have their own, although I would spawn a server in a specific region with a recurrent donation.

 ## Dnsmasq
 ```